-The National Association of Decorative and Fine Arts Societies (NADFAS) is a pioneering educational arts charity that has been fostering appreciation of the decorative and fine arts and the preservation of our national heritage for over 40 years.
+The Arts Society, formerly The National Association of Decorative and Fine Arts Societies (NADFAS) is a pioneering educational arts charity that has been fostering appreciation of the decorative and fine arts and the preservation of our national heritage for over 40 years.
 The association has a membership of more than 91,000, supporting a network of over 375 local Societies in the UK, Europe and Australasia, which is increasing all the time.

 In Chiltern Hills we play our part in preserving our national heritage and giving back to the arts, with volunteers involved in